taylorferran/taylorferran/README.md

 👋 I'm Taylor 👋

-I'm a dev from Belfast with over four years industry experience, at start of 2022 I decided to pivot my career into the web3 space.

-My main interest right now is Solidity development.
-I'm keen to work on smart contracts and create cool content😎
+I'm a dev from Belfast currently working in developer relations for Etherspot.

 <div id="badges">
   <a href="https://www.linkedin.com/in/taylorferran/">